Top essential movies to watch today on Amazon Prime United States

 Drac and the gang are back, like you’ve never seen them before in Hotel Transylvania: Transformania.
 We will meet our favorite monsters again in a completely new adventure in which Drac will face one of the most terrifying situations experienced so far.
 When Van Helsing’s mysterious invention, the “Monstrifier Ray,” spirals out of control, Drac and his monstrous friends are transformed into humans, and Johnny becomes a monster!

-The lives of four young men are forever changed when a stranger arrives in their village claiming that one of them is the embodiment of an ancient prophecy and has the power to tip the balance between Light and Dark.
+The lives of four young people change forever when a stranger arrives in their village claiming that one of them is the embodiment of an ancient prophecy and has the power to tip the balance between Light and Darkness.
 They must decide whether to leave the fate of the world in the hands of the unknown (and themselves) before the Dark One escapes from his prison and the Last Battle begins.

 5. the wheel of time

-The lives of four young men are forever changed when a stranger arrives in their village claiming that one of them is the embodiment of an ancient prophecy and has the power to tip the balance between Light and Dark.
+The lives of four young people change forever when a stranger arrives in their village claiming that one of them is the embodiment of an ancient prophecy and has the power to tip the balance between Light and Darkness.
 They must decide whether to leave the fate of the world in the hands of the unknown (and themselves) before the Dark One escapes from his prison and the Last Battle begins.

 6. the proposition